bittib010/AjourVolAutolity/README.md

 ```

 ## Challenges and bugs
-Some runs does not download the required Symbol Lists.

 I've stumbled upon a few errors using Azure CLI that was unreproducable but was most often solved by this flow of commands:

 ```powershell